pekkis/hardcore-react-training/README.md

 Some extensions you might already have could conflict with these, so please try to check that everything is a-ok.
-Also if you have good extensions that I should use in addition / replacing one of these, do holler!
+Also if you have good extensions that I should use in addition / replacing one of these, please holler!

 ## Howto

 ### Develop

-- `yarn`
+- `npm install`
 - `cp .env.example .env`
-- `yarn run start`
+- `npm run start`

-Open browser and go to http://localhost:8888.
-You should see a beautiful welcoming screen that contains a duckling and suggests that some people like suckling on ducklings.
+Open browser and go to http://localhost:3000 (if that is reserved for some reason, you might get another port but the terminal should tell you that).
+You should see a "beautiful" welcoming screen that contains a duckling and suggests that some people like suckling on ducklings.

 There should be some helpful instructions / assertions on the screen.
-So go thru it carefully.
+Please look at it carefully.
 If you're happy with what you see, you're done.

 ### Build

-- `yarn run build`
+- `npm run build`

 Look at the `dist/`